bluenote-1577/sylph/README.md

-# sylph -  ANI genome querying and metagenomic profiling for shotgun metagenomes
+# sylph -  metagenomic profiling with ANIs for shotgun metagenomes

 ## Introduction